- The P0720 code triggers when the powertrain control module (PCM) detects erratic input from the output shaft sensor (OSS).

-However, having these codes won’t make a difference if you don’t know what they mean.
-So, if you’re getting the code P0720, this article will help you find out what it means, its causes, and the accompanying symptoms.
+However, having the DTCs won’t make a difference if you don’t know what they mean.
+So, if you’re getting the code P0720, this article will help point you in the right direction.

 What Does the P0720 Code Mean?